oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 There is a  set of parameters and augmentations are included at the termination point level.
 Each parameter is listed as follows:

-* Interface-type: point-to point or braodcast
+* Interface-type: point-to point or broadcast
 * Level.
 The level must be the same as for the node, except when node is Level 1-2 and the interfaces can only be Level 1 or Level 2.
 * Passive mode